pelocpp/cpp_case_studies/MarkDown/Kettenrechnen/Kettenrechnen.md

 116:
 117:         // last argument should be a operand
 118:         if (expectedOperator == false) {
-119:             throw std::runtime_error("Wrong Syntax in expression: Expected Arithmetic Operator");
+119:             throw std::runtime_error("Wrong Syntax: Expected Arithmetic Operator");
 120:         }
 121:     }
 122: };